 Here is an example of such a case:

-A Cook County jury has awarded more than $500,000 to an Oak Park dentist who bought another dentist’s practice, then later learned that dentist defrauded patients and their insurance companies and inflated his revenue.
+A Cook County jury has awarded more than $500,000 to an Oak Park dentist who bought the practice of Dr. Lawrence P. Smith, then later learned that dentist defrauded patients and their insurance companies and inflated his revenue.

 Plaintiffs Dr. Anne M. Fabricius and Oak Park Prosthodontics Ltd. sued Dr. Lawrence P. Smith, Corinne A. Smith and Distinctive Dental Services Ltd. in August 2014, alleging Lawrence Smith provided false and fraudulent patient information and financial records to Fabricius when she was interested in purchasing his dental practice.